-The recent occurrence of a Taiga Bean Goose (Anser fabalis middendorffii) among the winter geese at Unit 1 of the Sonny Bono Salton Sea National Wildlife Refuge has sparked some discussion about speciation and vagrancy of geese.
-Like most southern California birders, we went out to see the bird.
+Recently a Taiga Bean Goose joined the winter geese at Salton Sea National Wildlife Refuge.
+Naturally, this sparked discussion about speciation and vagrancy of geese.
+Along with virtually all other southern California birders, we went out to see the bird.
 As rarity chases go, this one was somewhat underwhelming.
-A 180-mile drive brought us to Vendel Road at about 6:20 a.m. to where a group of birders had already assembled.
-The bird was in view as it quietly fed with the three Greater White-fronted Geese that form its posse.
-As it was a good 200 yards away in a field full of deep furrows, we seldom saw more than its head and neck.
-Once, it walked up on top of a furrow, and showed off the bright white feather edging in its back and wings.
+A 180-mile drive brought us to Vendel Road at about 6:20 a.m. where a group of birders already huddled.
+Surprisinglly, the bird was in view as it quietly fed with the three Greater White-fronted Geese that form its posse.
+It was roosting over 200 yards away in a field full of deep furrows.
+Hence, we seldom saw more than its head and neck.
+Occasionally, it walked up on top of a furrow, and showed off the bright white feather edging in its back and wings.
 But that was about it.

-While we viewed the Bean Goose, behind us in a nearby pond was a large mixed flock of Snow and Ross’ Geese (ignoring the Four Horses of the Apostrophe in favor of better English) containing one obvious blue-form goose, which was a Ross’ Goose.
-This prompted local bird expert, Bob Miller, to observe that, globally speaking, a blue-morph Ross’ Goose is rarer than a Middendorff’s Bean Goose.
-Sure.
-Okay.
-Wait a minute… What?!
-Well, the world population of Middendorff’s Bean Goose is roughly 5000 birds.
-According to McLandress & McLandress (The Auk, 1979, vol. 96, 544-550), blue-morph Ross’ Geese constitute approximately 0.02 % of the total population, which at about 1,000,000 birds means there are maybe 2000 of them.
-So, globally speaking, a blue-morph Ross’ Goose is actually rarer than a Middendorff’s Bean Goose.
-Then again, in recent years, blue-morph Ross’ Geese have been annual at the Salton Sea in winter whereas Taiga Bean Goose is usually a bit less reliable there, a reminder that in listing (and not just for real estate agents) it’s location, location, location!
-Which brings up another subject: there is a hunting season out there and it’s on now, so if you’ve a mind to, you might want to go see this goose sooner rather than later since it could end up cooked!
+Factually, the world population of Taiga Bean Geese is roughly 5000 birds.
+According to The Auk, blue-morph Ross’ Geese constitute about 0.02 % of the total population, which at about 1,000,000 birds means there are maybe 2000 of them.
+Apparently, a blue-morph Ross’s Goose is actually rarer than a Taiga Bean Goose.
+Then again, in recent years, blue-morph Ross’ Geese were annual at the Salton Sea in winter.
+Whereas Taiga Bean Goose is usually a bit less reliable there, a reminder that in listing (and not just for real estate agents) it’s location, location, location!
+Lastly, there is a hunting season out there and it’s on now, so if you’ve a mind to, you might want to go see this goose sooner rather than later since it could end up cooked!